Photo: My Vinyasa Practice

 Plus, the poses described here are beginner-friendly, which means you can take your awareness deeper and focus on your inner experience rather than worrying so much about your body’s position.

 In my practice and teachings, I love incorporating other aspects of yoga into my asana flows.
-Using the Chakras as inspiration can be a fun way to try new poses or change your routine.
+Using a Chakras course as inspiration can be a fun way to try new poses or change your routine.
 It’s also a way to connect to yoga’s philosophical and energetic principles, deepening my practice.

 Now, it’s time for you to experience the internal harmony of Chakra yoga.
 Roll out your mat, tap into your subtle body, and let your energy flow!